zopefoundation/Products.SQLAlchemyDA/README.txt

 SQLAlchemyDA is both a tiny frontend to the z3c.sqlalchemy SQLAlchemy package for Zope 2 and Zope 3.
 In addition it acts as a database adapter for ZSQL methods.
-Since it is based on SQLAlchemy, SQLAlchemy supports all databases out-of-the box that are supported by SQLAlchemy.
+Since it is based on SQLAlchemy, SQLAlchemy supports all databases out-of-the box that are supported by SQLAlchemy (Postgres, MySQL, Oracle, SQLite, MS-SQL, Firebird, Informix).

 Requirements: